Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 > **□Nec(Ω)** — The being Ω is not only necessary, but necessarily necessary.

 This renders Ω the ultimate modal anchor: its existence is not simply true in all possible worlds, but required as a precondition for the possibility of any intelligible world whatsoever.
-The theorem is verified in Lean 4 (see Appendix A.4), ensuring strict logical validity and computational transparency.
+A Lean 4 development (Appendix A.6) mirrors this structure in a successor-based setting and proves □∃x Ω(x) with full mechanical rigor, ensuring logical validity and computational transparency.

 ## 4. Verification in Lean 4
-The formal proof sketched in Section 3 is fully verified in Lean 4, ensuring that each inference step complies with strict type-theoretical and logical consistency.
+The formal core corresponding to the successor-based architecture is fully verified in Lean 4, ensuring that each inference step complies with strict type-theoretical and logical consistency.
 The verification serves two critical purposes:

 Error Elimination: Every logical dependency, including modal transitions, grounding relations, and definitions of contingency and necessity, is mechanically checked by the Lean compiler.
 Computational Transparency: Unlike traditional metaphysical arguments, which may rest on interpretive ambiguity, this formalization allows any competent logician to inspect the proof down to its atomic axioms.